11.12.2025

 The Future of Quality Jobs and workplace AI: Regulation for Innovation

-Join us in Brussels on 11 December for a joint conference with UNI Europa on quality jobs in Europe, with a particular focus on AI and algorithmic management.
+On 11 December FES Future of Work and UNI Europa on quality jobs in Europe took place in Brussels, with a particular focus on AI and algorithmic management.

 FES Future of Work